How to Choose the Healthiest Cuts of Meat

-However, our culture is infused with sensational experiences, seductive festivals and breathtaking cuisine –particularly, meat.
-Research and advisory firm Rabobank says that the average American eats almost 4 pounds of meat a week, and therefore, in a world full of delectable meats, going vegan can be difficult.
+However, our culture is infused with sensational experiences, seductive festivals and breathtaking dishes, with many of them centered on meat.
+Research and advisory firm Rabobank says that the average American eats almost four pounds of meat a week, and therefore, in a world full of delectable meats, going vegan can be difficult.
 Besides, there isn’t a one size fits all diet for everyone, but, being healthy is for everyone.

 Where Nutritious Meets Delicious

 Learn more about the Eat Fit initiative and find an Eat Fit partner near you.

 If your diet includes meat, like 97% of Americans according to the Pew Research Center, then take a look at the below guidelines on making the healthiest, meat, fish, and poultry choices.

 Calories and saturated fat content vary depending on whether you choose lean, medium-fat, or high-fat meats.